-Claire began riding at the age of 2, and was riding dressage movements on her pony, Daisy, at the same time she was learning to read and write.
-Earning her Bronze Medal at age 13 and her Silver Medal at age 15, Claire has successfully competed several horses at the FEI levels.
+Born in Idaho, Claire began riding at the age of 2, and was riding dressage movements on her pony, Daisy, at the same time she was learning to read and write.
+Earning her Bronze Medal at age 13 and her Silver Medal at age 15, Claire has successfully competed numerous horses at the FEI levels.
 In 2016, she earned her Gold Medal and Gold Freestyle Bar on her own Calimar, whom she has owned since he was a yearling.

-Claire teaches the classical training scale through positive reinforcement, which she learned from her mother and is evident in both the performance and attitude of all her horses and riders in training.
+Claire has added two exciting young horses to her lineup, 2017 KWPN geldings Matthew S and Must Have.
+Both are showing tremendous promise for the upper levels with their outstanding gaits and top rideability.
+Claire teaches the classical training scale through positive reinforcement, which she learned from her mother, USEF 'S' Dressage Judge, Joan Darnell, and is evident in both the performance and attitude of all her horses and riders in training.